Pyrdacor/Ambermoon/FileSpecs/Savegame.md

 Not every event is decoded yet.

-The only sure decoded event is the change tile event:
+The only 100% decoded event is the change tile event:

 Offset | Type | Description
 --- | --- | ---